 Choose a highlighted grid cell (whether it’s a convenient location or an area of personal interest);

-Head out with a buddy to survey suitable habitat within that grid cell, taking note of habitat conditions and presence (or lack of!) herpetofauna in the area;
+Head out with a buddy to survey suitable habitat within that grid cell, note of habitat conditions and presence (or lack of!) herpetofauna in the area;

 Visit survey areas throughout the field season at your convenience.
 You can stick to the same grid cell or explore areas across the map.